google/exposure-notifications-server/docs/server_functional_requirements.md

 mobile devices, validating those keys via device attestation APIs, and storing those keys in a database.

-* Periodically, generating incremental files for download by client devices for performing the key matching algorithm (all key matching happens on the mobile devices, not on the server).
-These incremental files must be digitally signed with a private key.
-The corresponding public key is pushed to mobile devices via separate configuration.
+* Periodically generating incremental files for download by client devices for performing the key matching algorithm that is run on the mobile device.
+The incremental files **must be digitally signed with a private key**.
+The corresponding public key is pushed to mobile device separately.

-  * Recommended: serving these files from a content delivery network (CDN).
+  * Recommended: You should use a content delivery network (CDN) to serve these files.

-* Recommended: periodically deleting old temporary exposure keys.
-After 14 days (or configurable different time periods) they can no longer be matched to devices.

-There are some additional required and recommended dependencies:

 * Required: A database for storage of published diagnosis keys.

 * Required: A key/secret management system for storage of API keys, other authorization credentials (CDN for example), and private keys for signing device download content.

+* Recommended: Periodically deleting old temporary exposure keys.
+After 14 days (or configured time period) the keys can no longer be matched to devices.

-* Recommended: Content Distribution Network (CDN) for distributing the temporary exposure keys of affected users to mobile devices.
+* Recommended: Using a CDN to distribute the temporary exposure keys of affected users to mobile devices.

 ### Publishing temporary exposure keys

 When a user reports a diagnosis, it is reported using the publish API server.
-The specific protocol or encoding doesn’t matter, for reference we are providing a JSON over HTTPS API to show the required data fields.
+In the reference server implementation, the data is encoded in JSON and sent over HTTPS, however you can use any encoding and protocol.

 A given mobile application and server pair could agree upon additional information to be shared.
 The information described in this section is the minimum required set in order to validate the uploads and to generate the necessary client batches for ingestion into the device for key matching.

 Minimum required fields, followed by a JSON example: